Santulator/santulator.github.io/about.md

 [Adam Carroll] is the principal author of Santulator.

+# Technical Articles

+* [Using the Java Packager with JDK 11] - Santulator has native installable bundles for Mac, Linux and Windows.
+This article explains how this was achieved.
+* [Open Source & Secret Santa with Santulator] - In this post on the King Tech Blog I give some of the details on how Santulator works behind the scenes including how JavaFX CSS is used to create the festive colour scheme in the user interface.

 # Acknowledgements and Thanks

 Santulator wouldn't be possible without the amazing work of others on some great Open Source software.
 The following is a list of a few of those projects: